skysafe/gr-sigmf/README.md

 ## Notes

 To guarantee valid data in the event of a crash, write an initial minimal metadata file at launch, then write a completed file on a clean shutdown.

+## Testing

+Any new feature added to gr-sigmf should be accompannied by a unit test.